-These bags are all handcrafted by artisans and completely gorgeous.
+These bags are all handcrafted by artisans and are completely gorgeous.

 Lalese is the founder of lolly lolly and she hand makes all of the ceramics on the site including mugs, dishware, and more!

-Naked Clay Ceramics creates black stoneware and white porcelain tableware that are handcrafted and one of a kind.
+Naked Clay Ceramics creates black stoneware and white porcelain tableware that is handcrafted and one-of-a-kind.